hazae41/saumon/README.md

 $debug$("hey")
 ```

-✅ Calling an in-file macro whose variables are imported
+✅ Calling an in-file macro that uses global or imported variables

 ```ts
 import { debugging } from "./debugging.ts"